learn-anything/learn-anything/readme.md

 ## Contribute

-Currently not all tasks are written in public.
-The big goals being worked on right now are outlined below.
+The tasks to do are outlined below.

 If you are interested in helping out, please join [Discord](https://discord.com/invite/bxtD8x6aNF) and let's make it happen. ✨